amitopenwriteup/crossplane-system/lab6.md

                 fromFieldPath: status.atProvider.id
 ```

-Note `vpcIdSelector.matchControllerRef: true` in the new step: the Subnet doesn't need to know the VPC's name or which step created it — it only needs to be owned by the same XR, which it is, since both steps compose resources for the one XR that's currently reconciling.
+Notice the `pipeline` array itself is still just **one entry** (`step: vpc`) — only its `resources:` list grew, from one item to two. `vpcIdSelector.matchControllerRef: true` on the Subnet works the same regardless: the Subnet doesn't need to know the VPC's name, only that it's owned by the same XR — which holds whether the VPC and Subnet come from the same step or different steps.

 ```bash
 kubectl apply -f composition-vpcnetwork.yaml